 The object pixels have been separated from the background after segmenting the matched result image.
-However, the noise is too much and the background is too complicated in some satellite images.
-In order to improve the detection result, the morphological operation combining the area information and aspect ratio information of object is used for the post- processing.
-After the pose-processing, the object regions are validated.
-These object regions are labeled using minimum bounding rectangle.
+In order to remove noise from extracted object pixels, the morphological operation combining the area information and aspect ratio information of object is used for the postprocessing.
+After the post-processing, the object regions are validated, and these regions are labeled using minimum bounding rectangle.